bradkim06/clone_greg_blog/content/posts/pairty/index.md

 ---
 title: parity 계산하기
 subTitle: from.
-266가지 문제로 정복하는 코딩 인터뷰
+Elements of Programming Interviews in C++
 category: algorithm
 date: 2023-04-19T12:33:58
 cover: